 The eminent feature of the Chobe National Park is the Chobe River.
 Tourists have the chance to glide through the river, and there is no better way to see this amazing wetland, just watch out for the hippos.

 When it comes to food, Botswana’s local delicacies and dishes are a must eat and superb.
-With local dishes which include, Pap, Goat meat stew, Morongo, Vetkoek, Braai meat, and the popular Seswaa; a traditional meat dish made of shredded beef.
-The Seswaa is one of the best dishes on the African Continent, there is no better way to whet your appetite and fill your empty belly after a long safari tour.
+With local dishes which include, Pap, Goat meat stew, Morongo (known as African spinach), Vetkoek (stuffed fried dough), Braai meat, and the popular Seswaa; a traditional meat dish made of shredded beef.
+The Seswaa is considered one of the best dishes on the African Continent, there is no better way to satiate your appetite and fill your empty belly after a long safari tour.

 When visiting Botswana, you will be expected to pay tourist fees that will go towards conservation and the local community.
-This Means whiles visiting, you’re contributing to the lives of the Botswana people.
+This Means whiles visiting, you’re contributing to the lives of the Motswana people.

 Also, Botswana’s tourism policy is low impact and high quality, so when you’re there you won’t find yourself amongst 1000 of other tourists and can enjoy a feeling of exclusivity.